 From competitive video games to modern variations of traditional sports, it has been taking the world by storm.
-As events continue to draw in substantial audiences, production value has rocketed to the point that it rivals traditional television broadcasting.
+Events continue to draw in substantial audiences; as a result, production value has rocketed to the point that it rivals traditional television broadcasting.

-It was our job to ensure that both the virtual and live-action footage were captured and streamed seamlessly online for the viewing pleasure of cycling fans and eSports enthusiasts across the world.
+It was our job to ensure that both the virtual and live-action footage were captured and streamed seamlessly.
+In turn, this would guarantee the viewing pleasure of cycling fans and eSports enthusiasts across the world.

 Take a look at the highlights of the CVR World Cup here: